SciCodePhy/DeepLense_ml4sci_GSoC/README.md

 DeepLense_Specific_Task_Transformers_Bonus.ipynb: I introduce a DIY version of ViT, and discuss the post-norm and pre-norm.
 I also implement the MLP-mixer model.

+1. MLP-mixer has a really good performance!
+2. The pre-norm ViT learn nothing
-The pre-norm learn nothing, but the post-norm ViT can learn something.
+3. The post-norm ViT can learn something, but the efficiency is poor.